alsadir00/Interactive-System-Assignment-Submission/README.md

-# 🏠 House Rent Brokerage Management System
+# 🎓 Interactive Assignment Submission Platform

-## 📌 Project Description
+## 🚀 Project Overview

 This project is a **Group Assignment** for the **Advanced Java Programming** course.
-It focuses on the design and development of a **House Rent Brokerage Management System** that helps manage rental houses, brokers, landlords, tenants, and rental agreements in an organized and efficient way.

-The system demonstrates the practical application of **advanced Java concepts** and collaborative software development using **GitHub**.
+It is an **Interactive Assignment Submission Platform** designed to modernize how **teachers and students collaborate** during coursework.

+The system provides a structured digital environment where teachers manage classes and assignments, while students submit their work efficiently and transparently.

 ---

-## 🎯 Project Objectives

-- Manage house rental listings efficiently
-- Register and manage landlords, tenants, and brokers
-- Track rental agreements and brokerage commissions
-- Apply object-oriented programming (OOP) principles
-- Practice teamwork and version control using GitHub
+## 💡 Why This Project?

+Traditional assignment submission methods (email, paper, messaging apps) are:
+- Disorganized
+- Time-consuming
+- Error-prone

+This platform solves those problems by offering a **centralized, role-based system** built using **Advanced Java concepts**.

 ---

+## 🔄 System Workflow

+1. **Teacher creates a class/workspace**
+2. **Students join the class**
+3. **Teacher posts assignments with deadlines**
+4. **Students submit assignments**
+5. **Teacher reviews and manages submissions**

+---

+## 🧩 Core Features (Planned)

+- Teacher & Student roles
+- Class / workspace creation
+- Assignment posting
+- Secure assignment submission
+- Submission tracking
+- Basic feedback and status management

+---

-## 🛠️ Technologies Used (Planned)
+## 🛠️ Technologies Used

-- Java (JDK 8 or higher)
+- Java (Advanced Java)
+- Socket Programming
+- Multithreading
 - Object-Oriented Programming (OOP)
-- Database
+- File Handling
 - Git & GitHub

 ---

 ## 👥 Group Members

 1. **Alsadir    Ebrahim Adem** — UGR/33894/16
-2. **Debela Lemessa Geleta** — UGR/34225/16
+2. **Debela     Lemessa** — UGR/34225/16
-3. **Dawit Eyasu Tesfay** — UGR/34206/16
+3. **Dawit      Eyasu** — UGR/34206/16
-4. **Abdulkadr Heyredin Bekana** — UGR/33780/16
+4. **Abdulkadr  Heyredin** — UGR/33780/16
 5. **Yeabkal    Tibebu** — UGR/35600/16
+6. **Nardos     Ayalew** — UGR/35087/16

 ---

-## 📁 Project Scope (Planned Features)

-- House registration and management
-- Landlord and tenant information management
-- Broker assignment and commission tracking
-- Rental agreement management
-- Search and filtering of available houses

----

-## 📌 Notes
+## 📌 Academic Note

-This project is developed strictly for **academic purposes** as part of the **Advanced Java Programming** course and follows all guidelines provided by the instructor.
+This project is developed **strictly for academic purposes** as part of the **Advanced Java Programming** course and follows all guidelines provided by the instructor.